navithachekuri4-dot/razorpay_buildathon/README.md

 - returns malformed JSON
 - returns an unsupported action
 - returns invalid confidence data
-- or otherwise fails validation
+- fails validation

 the application uses a deterministic rule-based fallback.

-The fallback recommendation is also passed through the same recovery and safety workflow.
+The fallback goes through the same safety and recovery workflow.

-This means an AI service failure does not cause the entire recovery pipeline to fail.

-The audit log records whether the diagnosis came from:
+Audit logs identify whether the diagnosis came from:

 ```text
 GEMINI